duparq/hwa/doxygen/using.md

 [TOC]

 This section gives general informations about how to use HWA, whatever the target device.
-Look at the @ref support "Supported devices" page for device-specific documentation.
+Look at the @ref devices "Supported devices" page for device-specific documentation.